Wat Phra Kaew: Ubosot

 The Ubosot of Wat Phra Kaew is surrounded by a low wall, eight bai sema shrines and twelve pavilions.

+Double gold-leaf bai sema stones.

 Crowds outside the ubosot, which houses the Emerald Buddha.

 Side view of the ubosot, featuring its gilded columns and intricate mosaic decoration.

+View from the ubosot, framed by gilded columns, overlooking the temple complex.

+Ornate doorway of the ubosot, which houses the Emerald Buddha.

 The Phra Ubosot (พระอุโบสถ), or ordination hall, occupies almost the entire southern part of the temple complex.
 The Ubosot is surrounded by a low wall; this separation emphasises the building's sacred nature.
 The wall contains eight small pavilions with tall spires, each housing a double bai sema stone covered in gold leaf.
 In Thai religious architecture, such stones traditionally denote a sacred boundary within which the ordination of monks could be carried out.

 Construction of the Ubosot began during the reign of Rama I in 1783; as such, the building is one of the oldest structures within the temple.
 The Ubosot was built to house the Buddha image known as the Emerald Buddha, which the King had captured from Vientiane, Laos, in 1779.
 Previously, the image was housed in the Emerald Buddha hall in the Wat Arun complex on the Thonburi side of the Chao Phraya River.
 The Emerald Buddha was ceremonially installed at its present position in the temple in February/March 1785.
 In 1831, Rama III ordered a major renovation of the exterior of the Ubosot.